-(2).
 Concerns about poor practice

-If, following consideration, the allegation is clearly about poor practice; the Safeguarding Officer will deal with it as a misconduct issue.
+If, following consideration, the allegation is clearly about poor practice; the Safeguarding Officer will deal with it as a complaint or misconduct issue.

-If the allegation relates to poor practice by the Safeguarding Officer, or if the matter has been handled inadequately and concerns remain, it should be reported to the relevant Event manager or lead activity officer who will decide how to deal with the allegation and whether or not to initiate disciplinary proceedings.
+If the allegation relates to poor practice by the Safeguarding Officer, or if the matter has been handled inadequately and concerns remain, it should be reported to the relevant Event manager who will decide how to deal with the allegation and whether or not to initiate disciplinary proceedings.

-(3).
 Concerns about suspected abuse

-Any suspicion that a child, young person or adult has been abused by either a member of staff or a volunteer should be reported to the Event Welfare officer, who will take such steps as considered necessary to ensure the safety of the participant in question and any other participants who may be at risk.
+Any suspicion that a participant has been abused by either a member of staff or a volunteer should be reported to the Event Welfare officer, who will take such steps as considered necessary to ensure the safety of the participant in question and any other participants who may be at risk.

-The Event welfare officer will refer the allegation to the EFDS Safeguarding Lead and Local Safeguarding Children's Board (LSAB) or Local Safeguarding Adult Board (LSAB) /LADO who may involve the police, or go directly to the police if out-of-hours.
+The Event welfare officer will refer the allegation to the ACTIVITY ALLIANCE Safeguarding Lead and Local Safeguarding Children's Board (LSAB) or Local Safeguarding Adult Board (LSAB) /LADO who may involve the police, or go directly to the police if out-of-hours.